mafintosh/torrent-stream/README.md

 ```

 Per default no files are downloaded unless you create a stream to them.
-If you want to fetch a file anyway use the `file.select` and `file.deselect` method.
+If you want to fetch a file without creating a stream you should use the `file.select` and `file.deselect` methods.

 When you start torrent-stream it will connect to the torrent dht
 and fetch pieces according to the streams you create.